ravinder79/machine-learning-book-club/VMLS/ravinder-vmls-notes-solutions.md

 #### Exercise 15 Cheapest supplier
 Calculate p<sub>i</sub><sup>T</sup> q
-choose lowest value (vector notation)
+choose lowest value (vector notation?)

-to diversify we can choose two different cheapest suppliers however, it would cost more than just choosing a single lowest supplier??
+To diversify, we can choose two different cheapest suppliers however, it would cost more than just choosing a single lowest supplier(??)

 #### Exercise 16 Inner product of nonnegative vectors